-Expensive or not, rheumatoid arthritis drugs have similar effect: studyJuly 1st, 2013 in Arthritis & Rheumatism /
+Expensive or not, rheumatoid arthritis drugs have similar effect: studyJuly 1, 2013 in Medicine & Health / Arthritis & Rheumatism

 (HealthDay)—Treatment with a pricey biological drug was no better than cheaper, conventional therapy in terms of reducing time off from work for people with rheumatoid arthritis, a new study finds.